rmaddikunta/relatedlist-lwc/README.md

 _*Known Issues*_

 * Related List does not refresh on standard Edit action.
-* Can Record Type selection be imposed?
+* Record Type Selection and Default Field Values not supported in Communities.